binpash/try/INSTRUCTIONS.md

 * Key components: The [try subsystem](https://github.com/binpash/try/tree/osdi26-ae/try) and [several optional subsystems](https://github.com/binpash/try/tree/osdi26-ae/utils) that enhance its performance, correctness, and usability.
 * Exercisability: The instructions below set up a Debian-based virtual machine and run `try`'s test suite, which covers a wide range of `try`'s functionality and serves as a sanity check for the artifact's executability.
                   The artifact also includes a tutorial that walks through `try`'s key features and capabilities.

+_Note_: After the evaluation, if you would like to use `try` on your own machine, you can follow the [installation instructions](https://github.com/binpash/try/tree/osdi26-ae?tab=readme-ov-file#installing).
+        For the artifact evaluation, we recommend using the provided Vagrant-based environment, however.

 **Quickstart:** These steps walk through setting up a working Debian-based environment inside a Vagrant virtual machine and running `try`'s test suite.